Yogi Bear and the Three Stooges Meet the Mad, Mad, Mad Dr. No-No: Production notes

-Don Messick does not appear on the album, and thus the two supporting characters that Messick voiced, Ranger Smith and Boo Boo Bear, are absent.
+Don Messick does not appear on the album, and thus the two supporting characters from the Yogi Bear cartoons that Messick voiced, Ranger Smith and Boo Boo Bear, are absent.
 Butler instead voiced unnamed park rangers in Smith's stead.
 A dialogue between Yogi and Boo Boo was hastily rewritten as a monologue, making it seem as if a delirious Yogi is talking with himself.